With groans too deep for words, all creation declares that the world is being made new… (Reposted from our earlier post)

 “Change upon change—yet one change cries out to another, like the alternate Seraphim, in praise and in glory of their Maker.
 The sun sinks to rise again; the day is swallowed up in the gloom of the night, to be born out of it, as fresh as if it had never been quenched.
 Spring passes into summer, and through summer and autumn into winter, only the more surely, by its own ultimate return, to triumph over that grave, towards which it resolutely hastened from its first hour.
 We mourn over the blossoms of May, because they are to wither; but we know, withal, that May is one day to have its revenge upon November, by the revolution of that solemn circle which never stops—which teaches us in our height of hope, ever to be sober, and in our depth of desolation, never to despair.”
 (John Henry Newman, “The Second Spring“, from Newman Reader.org)

 Christ is Lord and God, and He is truly risen!
-And His Resurrection is both promise and fulfillment: It is His guarantee that we who live His truth and love even unto the Cross will share His new life; and it is His new life that we share when, baptized into His body (1 Corinthians 12:13), we join the communion of grace that is the Church, the fullness of the Risen Christ (cf. Ephesians 1:23).
+And His Resurrection is both promise and fulfillment: It is His guarantee that we who live His truth and love even unto the Cross will share His new life; and it is itself His new life being shared with us through the sacraments of His Church, which is the body and fullness of Christ (cf. Ephesians 1:23).
 Thus, with groans too deep for words, all creation declares that the world is being made new, as we are being made new, because

 “Christ has died!
 Christ is risen!
 Christ will return in glory!”